 After browning 2 cloves of minced garlic in 2 tablespoons of olive oil, add the sliced parsnips to the pan and cook a couple of minutes to get some color.

 Next, you want to cover the parsnips in liquid.
 I just used water here, but you could try broth if you wanted.

-Bring to a boil then lower the heat and cover.
+Bring to a boil, then lower the heat and cover.
 Let simmer for 10 minutes, undisturbed, before checking for doneness.

-When cooked, drain any excess water from the pan and top with some freshly grated nutmeg
+When cooked, drain any excess water from the pan and top with some freshly grated nutmeg.

-and a handful of chopped, fresh parsley.
+Then sprinkle on a handful of chopped, fresh parsley.
 Enjoy.